nijnstein/UNITY-SIMD-SHORTS/README.md

 # Unity Burst Intrinsics

-Ive updated some functions i often use using intersics in Unity with burst and thought to share it here as it might be handy for reference for others.
+Ive updated some functions i often use using simd instructions in Unity with burst and thought to share it here as it might be handy for reference for others.
 Ill be adding to this as i go.

+The code targets AVX2 capable processors and has fallbacks for old cpu's.

 mm256_ utilities:
 ```CSharp